 - Annual continuing education courses or programs administered by the American Chiropractic Association or other accredited chiropractic organizations

-In addition to education and certification, you’ll want to make sure the chiropractor you choose has a clean track record and is someone whose methodology matches your expectations.
+In addition to education and certification, you’ll want to make sure the chiropractor you choose has a good reputation and is someone whose methodology matches your expectations.
 Consider each of the following before making a decision:

-- Philosophy – does this chiropractor embrace scientific diagnosis methods, as well as other conservative treatments such as physical therapy?
+- Philosophy.
+Does this chiropractor embrace evidence-based diagnosis methods, as well as other conservative treatments such as physical therapy?

 - Competence.
 Have there been actions taken against this chiropractor by a regulatory board?

 In a large number of cases, patients are able to find lasting relief from spine conditions by following a course of conservative treatment that often includes chiropractic care.
 If you do exhaust conservative treatments and are being recommended for surgery, contact Laser Spine Institute.
 The spine specialists at Laser Spine Institute perform minimally invasive spine surgery on an outpatient basis that is a safer and effective alternative to traditional open neck or back surgery.^